-As outlined in the learning plan, students will apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within a health care environment or specialized area of healthcare training.
+As outlined in the method of teaching and learning, students will apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within environment of healthcare training.
 The learning plan is achieved within political, economic, environmental, social, and legal systems associated with the profession and the business/industry.
 The student will demonstrate legal, ethical behaviors, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the profession and the business/industry.